 In June of 2014, 28-year-old Lars Mittank from Marne, Germany, and a group of his friends travelled to Varne, Bulgaria, for an all-inclusive vacation.
 Mittank’s friends would return home safe and well but Mittank would vanish under extremely peculiar and bizarre circumstances.
-Seven years later, the whereabouts of Mittank remains a perplexing mystery, one which has completely gripped the internet.
+Almost a decade later, the whereabouts of Mittank remains a perplexing mystery, one which has completely gripped the internet.

 The first five days of the vacation were said to be largely uneventful, with one friend, Paul Rohmann, stating: ‘The week went by really fast,’(Mel Magazine, 2021) However, on the 5th of July, Mittank got into an altercation with other German tourists over football; Mittank was a Werder Breman supporter while the other tourists were said to be fans of Beyern Munich.
 Later that night, after several hours of drinking, Mittank’s friends went for a bite to eat at a local restaurant.
 Mittank informed them that he wasn’t hungry and was going to return to the hotel alone.
 However, when his friends returned to the hotel later that night, Mittank wasn’t there and wouldn’t show up until early the following morning.